klonyyy/MCUViewer/README.md

 Answer: This is not a critical error, however, you should be cautious as some of the trace frames may be delayed.
 To fix try logging fewer channels simultaneously.

+## Building

+STMViewer is build like any other CMake project.
+On Windows you can use MinGW.
+If you're a Linux user be sure to install:
+1. libusb-1.0-0-dev
+2. libglfw3-dev
+3. libgtk-3-dev

+After a successful build, copy the ./third_party/stlink/chips directory to where the binary is located.
+Otherwise the STlink will not detect your STM32 target.

 ## Why
 I'm working in the motor control industry where it is crucial to visualize some of the process data in real-time.
 Since the beginning, I have been working with [STMStudio](https://www.st.com/en/development-tools/stm-studio-stm32.html), which is, or rather was a great tool.
 Unfortunately, ST stopped supporting it which means there are some annoying bugs, and it doesn't work well with mangled c++ object names.
 Also, it works only on Windows which is a big downside.
 If you've ever used it you probably see how big of an inspiration it was for creating STMViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - has, in my opinion, too much overhead on adding variables, plots and writing values.
 I think it's designed for creating dashboards, and thus it serves a very different purpose.
 On top of that, I think the plot manipulation is much worse compared to STMStudio or STMViewer.